catuss-a/sample_app/README.md

 # Ruby on Rails: sample_app

-This is just a test app.
+This is just a test app. axl